• Skip to main content

 I swear no matter how hard I plan, every time I open a small can, I almost always have leftover pumpkin puree.

-Since there will be pumpkin pie for dessert, might as well have a pumpkin side dish too.
+Since there will be small pumpkin pie for dessert, might as well have a pumpkin side dish too.

 This Cheddar Pumpkin Mashed Potato recipe makes 4 servings, enough to cook Thanksgiving for two.